A61-QA-Team-I/WEAre-Social-Network-Project/Test Cases demo.md

 - **Positive test**: Verify if administrators can edit and delete posts.
 - **Positive test**: Verify if administrators can edit and delete comments.
-- **Positive test**: Verify if administrators can modify users' personal information.
+- **Positive test/Negative**: Verify if administrators can modify users' personal information.

 ## 10. Optional Features